zgj233/vue-mouse-menu/README.md

 >Support multi-terminal run of the pop-up menu plug-in
 #### Features
 1. Support PC and mobile
-2. Can be invoked directly by custom instructions
+2. Can be invoked directly by custom directive
 3. Supports import in vue-cli and traditional `<script>` intro
-4. Using webpack4 and vue2.6 results in a smaller package, with the entire plug-in only 9kb
+4. Using webpack4 and vue2.6 results in a smaller package
 5. There are no dependencies other than Vue

 #### [中文文档](https://github.com/zgj233/vue-mouse-menu/blob/master/README.zh.md)